 In academic publishing and discourse, one standardly reads of an author "arguing" for a certain position, usually hinted at or formulated in the title of the book or article, when setting out his or her case.This argument is thus exposed to counter-argument in a back-and-forth between different positions that are more or less opposed.
-This is akin to how a case is argued between the adversaries in a court of law, at least in the Anglo-Saxon realm.
+This is akin to how a case is argued between the adversaries in a court of law, at least in the Anglo-Saxon realm, with each side striving to win the case.
 It is also the way in which academic discourse in any field of inquiry, including philosophy,* is supposed to advance: rational argument with more or less logical cogency.
 Such argument aims at establishing conclusions as rigorously and tightly as possible, without internal contradictions and inconsistencies, given the nature of the field and its available evidence.
 The logical cogency depends upon the degree of indubitability, and hence incontrovertibility, of the argument's premises, which should possess truth-values of true (=1) as opposed to false (=0).

 In the sciences, the premises should be based on empirical evidence, the factual data gathered by experiment or survey.
 In other discourses, the premises may be generally accepted ideas, such as the 'idea' of democracy or personal freedom set down in a short definition.
 A conclusion reached from well-founded, maximally incontrovertible premises cannot be easily knocked over by an adversary and is therefore taken to be established as true.
 The conclusion as statement has a truth-value = 1.
-And truth is what any respectable author should be aiming at.
+And truth is what any respectable author should be aiming at with a better argument.

 The process advances by counter-arguments being formulated by those who disagree in order finally to reach more or less provisional agreement among various opinionated positions.
 They argue differently from different premises.
 The controversy is therefore adversarial between or among positions, each formulating its respective position as incontrovertibly as it can to defeat the other's argument.
 One position may even be accepted as the victor in this adversarial contest.

 There is something strange in this procedure, however.
 If, for example, my maths teacher presents me with the proof of a mathematical theorem, perhaps as simple as the Pythagorean theorem, I attempt to follow the argument presented by understanding it, by gaining for myself an insight into the steps of the proof.
 That is what is meant by following the argument of a proof.
 If I do not understand and cannot follow, it does not help for me to exclaim to my teacher, "I disagree".
-If I do, my teacher will simply smile and pity my lack of intellect.
+If I do, my teacher will simply smile, quietly pity my lack of intellect and encourage me to persevere.
 Maybe one day, something will click in my mind, and I will see clearly that the proof is well-founded because I have been able to follow its argument.
 Or I may even be able to find a hole in the mathematical proof and prove it!
 Or I may even, one day, find a more elegant proof of the theorem.
+In any case, in the first place it is a matter of trying to understand by following what the proof is trying to prove.
+Perhaps the proof fails, thus instigating an attempt at a better proof that holds water.

-What is the case, however, when the discourse is about simple, elementary phenomena that everybody sees and understands one way or another?
+What is the case, however, when the discourse is about simple, elementary phenomena, such as movement or time or space, that everybody sees and understands implicitly one way or another?
 Phenomena comprise all that which shows itself.
-They are always already understood, or interpreted, as such-and-such in some way or other.
-The endeavour of hermeneutic phenomenology is to interpret, as closely as possible, the phenomena as such-and-such, where the 'as' is the hermeneutic As.**
+They are always already understood, or interpreted, as such-and-such in some way or other by us humans.
+The endeavour of hermeneutic phenomenology is to interpret, as closely and faithfully as possible, the phenomena as such-and-such, where the 'as' is the hermeneutic As.** It turns out that it is not sufficient to ascertain the facts as correctly as possible (ontically), but that the phenomena show themselves always already simply as 'being' (understood as a present participle) in a mode of being.
+This opens up the ontological difference investigating the being in focus simply as being (participially), i.e. ontological quest opened up by Plato and especially Aristotle.

-The disclosed truth of phenomena has to be wrested from their distorted, misconceived interpretations, their misinterpretations.
-The challenge is to disclose the phenomena by clearing away our own misconceptions that distort how they show themselves of themselves.
+The disclosed truth of phenomena has to be wrested from their distorted, misconceived interpretations, i.e. their misinterpretations.
+The challenge is to disclose the phenomena by clearing away the rubble of our own misconceptions (comprising preconceptions, prejudices, convictions, opinions, beliefs) that distort how they show themselves of themselves.
+These misconceptions may prevail throughout an entire historical epoch, e.g. the human being posited as subject in the modern age.
 This shared work of disclosure demands devotion to the phenomena themselves — hence critical self-questioning — rather than the effort to set up and defend an argumentative position against other positions.
-Therefore Plato characterizes philosophy as a dialogue of the soul with itself; questioning the phenomena themselves demands above all self-questioning.
-The aim is not to assert a position against another position — which is secondary —, but rather, together, to bring out a more 'close-fitting' interpretation of, and thus insight into, the phenomena in question.
-Does this make the striving for truth into an unprejudiced 'group effort', perhaps one stretching over centuries, in which there are long intervals of stagnation on certain crucial, foundational questions?
+Plato therefore characterizes philosophy as a dialogue of the soul with itself; questioning the phenomena themselves demands above all self-questioning, prior to any critique of others.
+The aim is not to assert an allegedly superior position against another position — which is secondary —, but rather, together, to bring out a more 'close-fitting', phenomenologically rigorous interpretation of, and thus insight into, the phenomena in question.
+Does this make the striving for truth into an unprejudiced 'group effort', perhaps one stretching over centuries, in which there are long intervals of stagnation regarding certain crucial, foundational questions?

-This sounds all very laudable and attractive.
-Philosophy has always been nominally the quest for truth, a lofty goal.
-But what if the truth is unwelcome, threatening, even ugly and unflattering?
-What if the suppression of truth contributes to the suppression of genuine human freedom by upholding a distorted conception of freedom as a cover for preserving the power of the status quo?
-What if the very conception of truth upheld and practised by the modern sciences (with their empiricist methodology) serves to obscure and suppress the deeper truth of today's world set-up, making it seem rosier than, in truth, it is?
-What if the kind of philosophy pursued in today's institutions of learning and research is only the kind compatible with the reigning, albeit skilfully camouflaged, will to power?
+Philosophy at its best has always been the quest for truth, for disclosure of the deepest, most elementary phenomena, freeing them from misconceptions.
+This, in turn, requires a clear knowledge of the ontological difference.
+(In future it may even require knowledge of the temporalogical difference; cf. On Human Temporality.)
+But what if the truth is unwelcome, threatening, unsettling, even ugly and unflattering?
+What if the suppression of truth contributes to the suppression of genuine human freedom by upholding a distorted conception of freedom as a cover for preserving the power of the status quo with its entrenched, vested interests?
+What if the very conception of truth upheld and practised by the modern sciences (with their empiricist methodology focused on the correctness of facts) serves to obscure and suppress the deeper truth of today's world set-up, making it seem rosier than, in truth, it is?
+What if the kind of philosophy pursued in today's institutions of learning and research is only the kind compatible with the reigning, albeit skilfully camouflaged, will to power over all kinds of movement?
 What if this will to power has a vested interest in covering up and suppressing the disclosive truth of certain crucial elementary phenomena by interpreting them only in a way that is aligned with this will to power?
+Or by skipping over them entirely, taking them to be self-evident?

 *) Cf. Heidegger's remark on this way of proceeding: